 To protect user accounts from fraudulent activity, CoinSpot uses two-factor authentication (2FA) which requires you to enter a code that is generated via Google Authenticator upon login.
 In short, CoinSpot has one of the best wallets for storing crypto in Australia with industry-leading safety measures.
 That said, the only way to truly keep funds safe is by utilizing a non-custodial crypto wallet.

 CoinSpot provides a comprehensive Help Centre that contains guides and Frequently Asked Questions to assist beginners.
 Most users will be able to get started with CoinSpot to buy Bitcoin and other digital assets with the assistance of CoinSpot’s Help Centre.

-Users that can't find help in the FAQ section can get in touch with the support team by using the help widget in the bottom right corner.
+Users who can't find help in the FAQ section can get in touch with the support team by using the help widget in the bottom right corner.
 The widget works like a form and a specific question can be asked which will be answered by the CoinSpot support team.
-After contacting the support team, a response was received less than 24 hours on a business day.
+After contacting the support team, a response was received in less than 24 hours on a business day.